mjsipes/layers4/README.md

 That is when I thought of creating layers.
 An app aimed at doing exactly this.

+## The AI + Software Integration Experiment

+In building Layers, my main focus was exploring how AI can integrate with traditional software.
+We’re in a transitional period—software is no longer just static interfaces, and AI is beginning to reshape how people interact with applications.

+### Why This Matters

+The big question is: **how will AI transform software?**

+* Will it replace traditional interfaces entirely?
+* Or will the future be a thoughtful integration of both?

+Layers explores this tension with a **dual-interface approach**:

+* **Traditional UI → Rigid** (explicitly designed interactions, predictable flows)
+* **AI Interface → Flexible** (natural conversation, tool-calling to extend capabilities)

+Both the chat and the UI can do everything in the app—they share the same backend for viewing, updating, inserting, and deleting logs/layers, as well as fetching weather, location, and recommendations.

+### What I Discovered

+I spent about **80% of my development time** building the traditional UI.
+Every button, toggle, and view had to be manually designed and coded, and **responsive design made this even more complicated**.

+By contrast, the AI interface—powered by the **Vercel AI SDK’s tool-calling**—made feature integration far faster.
+This contrast led me to ask:

+* Is the future interface purely conversational?
+* Will we always need visual UI for complex data?
+* What happens when AI can generate UI components on demand?

+### The Temporal Window

+Layers also highlights the unique moment we’re in:

+1. **AI isn’t perfect at memory** – logs of clothing preferences and comfort still improve recommendations.
+2. **Context windows are limited** – the app provides persistent wardrobe and weather context that AI alone cannot.
+3. **Users still prefer visual interfaces** for certain tasks.

+But this window is closing.
+As AI memory and context expand, apps like Layers may evolve into something even more powerful—where explicit storage and visual UI are optional rather than necessary.

+### Results & Open Questions

+Layers is an ongoing product I plan to continue developing.
+What excites me most are the open questions it raises about future AI–software integration:

+* Could there be a successful business built on APIs alone—or even entirely around MCP servers?
+* Will AI outputs stay in **Markdown** (simple, universal), evolve into **generated objects** (structured calls), or move toward directly generating **UI code (HTML/CSS/React)** on demand?

+These are the design experiments I set out to test with Layers, and they’ll continue shaping where I take the product next.

 ## Tech Stack
 - **Frontend**: [Next.js](https://nextjs.org/) with [TypeScript](https://www.typescriptlang.org/)
 - **Backend**: [Supabase](https://supabase.com/) + [Next.js API Routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes)